7 FAM 1200 Appendix E

 7 FAM 1210 ApPENDIX E INTRODUCTION

 a.
-This Appendix describes the evolution of the adjudication by the Bureau of Consular Affairs (CA) and posts abroad of possible loss of nationality cases involving U.S. citizen women who married aliens in the early part of the 20th century.
+This Appendix describes the evolution of the adjudication by the Bureau of Consular Affairs (CA) and posts abroad of possible loss of nationality cases involving U.S. citizen women who married non-U.S. citizens in the early part of the 20th century.
 This guidance is provided because it is pertinent to the adjudication of citizenship claims of the children born abroad to such women.

 b.
 Frederick Van Dyne, Assistant Solicitor to the Department of State’s Treatise on the Law of Naturalization (1907) and Van Dyne’s Citizenship of the United States of America (1904) clarify the evolution of U.S. law on this subject.